 We see a similar phenomenon when it comes to prenuptial agreements.
-Many people feel like they will jinx their marriage if they begin to contemplate a divorce before the marriage even begins.
-It is a bit macabre to start determining issues like spousal maintenance, property division and other issues for you and your fiancé before we even exchanged the "I do's."
+Many people feel like they will jinx their marriage if they contemplate a divorce before the wedding even begins.
+It is a bit macabre to start determining issues like spousal maintenance, property division, and other issues for you and your fiancé before we even exchanged the "I do's."
 If this is a concern of yours, I would tell you to take a step back and consider that I don't think there is any proof that people who enter into prenuptial agreements have a higher incidence of divorce than people who do not.

 What circumstances made you want to consider having a prenuptial agreement drafted?